piyushkumar96/app-monitoring/README.md

 3. **Choose appropriate buckets** - Match bucket ranges to your expected latency distributions
 4. **Limit cardinality** - Avoid high-cardinality labels (e.g., user IDs, request IDs)
 5. **Handle nil metrics** - The package handles nil metric configs gracefully
+6. **Use interfaces** - Declare variables using interfaces for better testability
+7. **Use mocks for assertions** - Use mock implementations when you need to verify metrics are logged correctly

 ## License